-Creating forms and adding them on various sites across your online ecosystem is a simple process and makes collecting data simple by keeping the prospect and applicant experience contained within Element451.
+Creating forms and adding them on various sites across your online ecosystem is a simple process and makes collecting data simply by keeping the prospect and applicant experience contained within Element451.

 Building A Form

-Start by clicking on Forms under the Prospects tab on the left navigation menu:
+Start by clicking on Forms under the Pages tab on the left navigation menu:

-You can either modify existing forms or create a new one.
-To create a new form, simply click the plus sign, title your form, and click Add.
+You can either modify existing forms or create a new ones.
+To create a new form, simply click the plus sign on the bottom right corner, title your form, and click Add.

 You'll find yourself on this screen:

-The pencil in the top right will let you change the name of the form in your database.
+Clicking on the name will allow you to edit the title of the form.
 The form title and subtitle in the WYSIWYG editor are what will be displayed to anyone who views this form.
 Feel free to customize this as needed.